 For more information, contact AVCRD@utk.edu.

-The Office of Research and Engagement, in cooperation with the Office of the Provost, launched a program which supports the accomplishments of junior faculty in all fields.
+The Office of Research and Economic Development, in cooperation with the Office of the Provost, launched a program which supports the accomplishments of junior faculty in all fields.
 The program focuses on prestigious national faculty awards and on interdisciplinary collaborations in fields of emerging significance.